Sparse Group Lasso: Optimal Sample Complexity, Convergence Rate, and Statistical Inference: Introduction

 \subsection{Simultaneously Structured Models}

 More broadly speaking, the simultaneously structured models, i.e., the parameter of interest has multiple structures at the same time, have attracted enormous attention in many fields including statistics, applied mathematics, and machine learning.
-In addition to the high-dimensional double sparse regression, other simultaneously structured models include sparse principal component analysis \cite{johnstone2009consistency,ma2013sparse}, tensor singular value decomposition \cite{zhang2018tensor,wang2018learning}, simultaneously sparse and low-rank matrix/tensor recovery \cite{oymak2015simultaneously,hao2018sparse}, sparse matrix/tensor SVD \cite{zhang2018optimal}, sparse phase retrieval \cite{jaganathan2013sparse,shechtman2014gespar}, etc. As shown by the seminal work of Oymak, Jalali, Fazel, Yonina, and Hassibi \cite{oymak2013noisy,oymak2015simultaneously}, by minimizing multi-objective regularizers with norms associated with these structures (such as $\ell_1$ norm for element-wise sparsity, nuclear norm for low-rankness, and total variation norm for piecewise constant structures), one usually cannot do better than applying an algorithm that only exploits one structure.
+In addition to the high-dimensional double sparse regression, other simultaneously structured models include sparse principal component analysis \cite{johnstone2009consistency,ma2013sparse}, tensor singular value decomposition \cite{zhang2018tensor,wang2018learning}, simultaneously sparse and low-rank matrix/tensor recovery \cite{oymak2015simultaneously,hao2018sparse}, sparse matrix/tensor SVD \cite{zhang2018optimal}, and sparse phase retrieval \cite{jaganathan2013sparse,shechtman2014gespar,Cai2016PhaseRetrieval}.
+As shown in \cite{oymak2013noisy,oymak2015simultaneously}, by minimizing multi-objective regularizers with norms associated with these structures (such as $\ell_1$ norm for element-wise sparsity, nuclear norm for low-rankness, and total variation norm for piecewise constant structures), one usually cannot do better than applying an algorithm that only exploits one structure.
 They particularly illustrated that simultaneously sparse and low-rank structured matrix cannot be well estimated by penalizing $\ell_1$ and nuclear norm regularizers.
 Instead, non-convex methods were proposed and shown to achieve better performance.

 However based on their results, it remains an open question whether the convex regularization, such as sparse group Lasso or $\ell_1+\ell_{1,2}$ minimization, can achieve good performance in estimation of parameter with two types of sparsity structures, such as the aforementioned high-dimensional double sparse regression.
 Specifically, as illustrated in Section \ref{sec:noiseless}, a direct application of \cite{oymak2015simultaneously} does not provide a sample complexity lower bound for exact recovery that matches our upper bound.